Baylor vs. Kansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Baylor has combined with its opponents to score more than 50.5 points in seven of 10 games this season.
+- Baylor and its opponents have combined to score more than 50 points in seven of 10 games this season.

-- The combined points per game average of the two teams, 64.3, is 13.8 points greater than Saturday's over/under.
+- Kansas State and its opponents have combined to score more than 50 points in six of 10 games this season.

+- Saturday's over/under is 14.3 points lower than the two team's combined 64.3 points per game average.

-- The 41 combined points per game that these two squads have allowed this season are 9.5 fewer than the 50.5 total in this contest.
+- The 41 combined points per game that these two squads have allowed this season are 9.0 fewer than the 50 over/under in this contest.

-- Bears games this season feature an average total of 52.8 points, a number 2.3 points higher than Saturday's over/under.
+- The average total in Bears games this season is 52.8, 2.8 points above Saturday's total of 50.

-- The 53.2 PPG average total in Wildcats games this season is 2.7 points more than this game's over/under.
+- The 50-point total for this game is 3.2 points below the 53.2 points per game average total in Wildcats games this season.

 Baylor Stats and Trends

-- Baylor has seven wins against the spread in 10 games this year.
+- Baylor has played 10 games, with seven wins against the spread.

-- This season, the Bears have an against the spread record of 5-2 in their seven games as a favorite of 1 point or more.
+- The Bears have been favored by 1 point or more seven times this season and are 5-2 ATS in those contests.

 - Baylor's games this year have hit the over on six of 10 set point totals (60%).

-- Baylor is 7-2 against the spread and 8-1 overall in games when it records more than 21.1 points.
+- When Baylor scores more than 21.1 points, it is 7-2 against the spread and 8-1 overall.

-- Baylor is 6-2 against the spread and 7-1 overall when the team picks up over 340.8 yards.
+- In games that Baylor piles up more than 340.8 yards, the team is 6-2 against the spread and 7-1 overall.

 - The Bears have turned the ball over 11 times this season, two fewer than the Wildcats have forced (13).